FREE email course for parents of children the education system is failing to hold

 The five practices you'll visit—being sanctuary, healing shame, trusting your intuition, understanding behaviour as communication, activating both gentle and fierce compassion—are rooted in:

-• Over ten years of professional experience as a psychotherapist
+• Over fourteen years of professional experience as a psychotherapist

 • Working as a teacher and pastoral leader in secondary education